TheLegendAli/DeepLab-Context/densecrf/README.md

 Linux:

-Just run make command (modify Makefile if needed).
+  Run make command (modify Makefile if needed).

 Please see run_densecrf.sh for examples of input arguments or see the dense_inference.cpp.